outlander-app/outlander-osx/commands.md

 * $lefthand
 * $lefthandnoun
 * $lefthandnounid
-* $monstercount - the number of monsters in the room you are currently in; requires monsterbold to be set
+* (planned) $monstercount - the number of monsters in the room you are currently in; requires monsterbold to be set
-* $monsterlist - the names of the monsters in the room you are currently in; requires monsterbold to be set
+* (planned) $monsterlist - the names of the monsters in the room you are currently in; requires monsterbold to be set
-* coming - parse \<text\>
-	* sends the text to be parsed by the scripting engine, as if sent by the game
 * $righthand
 * $righthandnoun
 * $righthandnounid